gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

     </button>
 <div id="r2b2" class="usa-accordion-content" markdown="1">

-## You can leave your money with us or tailor your withdrawal decisions to your personal needs.
+## You don't have to withdraw your money—you can keep it in the TSP until you need it (and until the IRS says you have to start withdrawing).

 There are two types of withdrawals you can make: